Infinicraft-Mod/infinicraft/README.md

 If a recipe is not stored, the mod writes it to `craftQueue.json` (see Client Code).
 The mod also detects which items in `items.json` are "custom" (that is, not a vanilla item/block) and marks them as `custom: true`.
 This prompts the client code to generate a texture and add it to `items.json`, which the mod then reads and loads.

-### Client Code (NodeJS)
+### Server Code (Python)
-A script runs in the background and handles generation of new crafting recipes, and queries the server for new textures.
+A script runs in the background and handles generation of new crafting recipes, and generates new textures.
 When the script detects a change to `craftQueue.json` (from the mod), it attempts to query ChatGPT for a new item.
 The crafted item is then stored in `items.json`.

-The client also iterates through `items.json` to find custom items (`custom: true`) without a `texture` value.
+The server also iterates through `items.json` to find custom items (`custom: true`) without a `texture` value.
 The client then sends a `GET` request to the server to generate a texture.

-### Server Code (Not included)
-The server code handles texture generation.
-When the client requests a texture, the server generates it and responds with a texture array as described in the Minecraft Mod section.
-This part of the code is not currently public, as it would be very difficult to replicate from my setup.
-Any server that returns this array will work.

-The way I made my server was by automating the use of PixelLab (an Aseprite plugin) by moving my mouse with NodeJS.
-I then exported the image and converted it to the array of pixels.

 ## Setup